tsvx/CheckRepo/README.md

 # CheckRepo
-Verification of local RPM repos.
+Verification and update of local RPM repos.
+*For those who have to update offline linux servers:)*

 ## Usage: